A charming quiet town with lots of greenery, Grodno has the largest number of historical attractions among all cities of our country.

 Churches of Grodno

-You will not pass by the Holy Intercession Orthodox Cathedral.
+You should also visit the Holy Intercession Orthodox Cathedral.
 It has a very interesting exterior decoration, framing of windows and entrances.
+(Photo from grodno.in)

 Oldest Pharmacy Museum